QuantEcon/python-lecture-sandpit.myst/lectures/PT_intro.md

-To introduce Phelan and Townsend's formulation, let $P(q\vert a)$ be a family of discrete conditional probability distributions over discrete spaces of outputs and actions $Q,A$, and suppose that consumption and values are also constrained to lie in discrete spaces $C,W$, respectively.
+To introduce Phelan and Townsend's formulation, let $P(q\vert a)$ be a family of discrete conditional probability distributions over discrete spaces of outputs and actions $Q,A$, and suppose that consumption and  continuation values are also both constrained to lie in discrete spaces $C,W$, respectively.

 Phelan and Townsend's principal